This post may contain affiliate links. Please read my disclosure and privacy policy.

 banana bark broken into pieces on parchment paper.

-If you’re familiar with the viral chocolate banana bark on TikTok, the traditional method for making it is arranging banana slices on a lined baking sheet.
-While this is an easy way to spread them out, the bananas can dominate the flavor quickly.
+If you’re familiar with the viral chocolate-banana bark on TikTok, the traditional method is to arrange banana slices on a lined baking sheet.
+(As pictured below.)
+While this is an easy way to spread them out, the bananas can quickly dominate the flavor.

 the old way of arranging banana slices for banana bark.